basecamp/bcx-api/sections/accesses.md

 * `DELETE /projects/1/accesses/1.json` will revoke the access of the person who's id is mentioned in the URL.
 (Same goes for calendars with /calendars/ instead)

-This will return `200 OK` if the revoke was a success.
+This will return `204 No Content` if the revoke was a success.
 If the user does not have access to revoke access from the project, `403 Forbidden` will be returned.